babadashagua/Traffic_Sign_Classification/README.md

 <p float="left">
   <img src="/Results/test_images.png" width="800" title="Fig. 4 test images and results"/>
 </p>
 As an observation, when the test images are similar to that in the training dataset (the sign occupies the major area of the image, such as image 1, 2, and 4), the probability of being correctly classified is high.
-When the sign occupies less area in the image, as shown in image 2 and 4, the probability of misclassification increases.
+When the sign occupies less area in the image, as shown in image 3 and 5, the probability of misclassification increases.
 The background information acts as noise and affects the classification.
-To boost the accuracy on new images, I think an object segmentation can be deployed first to extract the sign area, then the sign area is resized and sent to the classifier.
+To avoid the background noise and boost the accuracy on new images, I think an object segmentation can be deployed first to extract the sign area, then the sign area is resized and sent to the classifier.

 The accuracy on the new images is 60%, which is relatively lower than the accuracy of 94.5% on the given test data.
 The top five softmax probabilities on the new images are outputted, as shown below:
 <p float="left">
   <img src="/Results/top5_softmax_prob.png" width="800" title="Fig. 5 top five softmax probabilities"/>
 </p>
+As can be seen from the table above, for the correctly classified signs, the model is very certain of its prediction.
+For misclassified signs, the model is less certain.

+### 4. Discussion

+When tested on other new images (in total I tested 20 images, the accuracy is around 50%), the model accuracy is still not as high as that (94.5%) on the given test data.
+I attribute this accuracy loss to insufficient rotation and tilt variations in the training data.
+I have two thoughts to tackle this issue.
+First, add more rotation and tilt to augment the training data.
+Second, transform the extracted sign area into "bird's-eye view" through perspective transformation to get rid of the impact due to rotation and tilt in the captured sign images.